Biblical and Talmudic units of measurement: Week

 The modern Hebrew calendar follows a seven-day weekly cycle, which runs concurrently but independently of the monthly and annual cycles.
 The seven-day cycle is not seen as a cycle in nature, and is rather a custom biblically originating from and other biblical references to Shabbat.

 Day

 In addition to "tomorrow" (machar) and "yesterday" (etmol), the Israelite vocabulary also contained a distinct word for two days ago (shilshom).
 Maḥaratayim ("the day after tomorrow", "over-morrow"), is a dual form of machar, literally "two tomorrows".
 In the Bible, the day is divided up vaguely, with descriptions such as "midnight", "noontime", "eveningtime", and "at the beginning of the middle night watch".
 Nevertheless, it is clear that the day was considered to start at dusk.

-By Talmudic times, the Babylonian system of dividing up the day (from sunset to sunrise, and sunrise to sunset), into hours (Hebrew: שעה, sha'ah), parts (Hebrew: חלק, heleq, plural halaqim), and moments (Hebrew: רגע, rega, plural rega'im), had been adopted; the relationship of these units was:
+By Talmudic times, the Babylonian system of dividing up the day (from sunset to sunrise, and sunrise to sunset), into hours (שעה), parts (חלק, plural halaqim), and moments (רגע, plural rega'im), had been adopted; the relationship of these units was: